 The Kyshtym Disaster: The Nuclear Catastrophe the USSR Tried to Erase

-Because nearly 30 years before that infamous meltdown, the USSR experienced another massive nuclear disaster, one almost no one outside Russia heard about until decades later.
+Nearly 30 years before that infamous meltdown at Chernobyl, the USSR experienced another massive nuclear disaster, one almost no one outside Russia heard about until decades later.

 It’s called the Kyshtym Disaster.

-It was covered up.
-Denied.
-Buried so deeply in Soviet secrecy that even the people living in the radioactive fallout zone weren’t told the truth.
+It was covered up, denied, and buried so deeply in Soviet secrecy that even the people living in the radioactive fallout zone weren’t told the truth.

 And it was the third worst nuclear disaster in world history…second only to Chernobyl and Fukushima.

-Here’s what really happened at the Mayak facility in 1957, and how a toxic mix of Cold War paranoia and cover-ups led to one of the worst environmental catastrophes of the 20th century.
+So what really happened at the Mayak facility in 1957, and how did a toxic mix of Cold War paranoia and cover-ups led to one of the worst environmental catastrophes of the 20th century?

 First: What (and Where) Was Kyshtym?

-Kyshtym is a small town in the Chelyabinsk region of the southern Ural Mountains.
-Peaceful, forested, rural.
-It would’ve stayed obscure if not for what was happening nearby, at a facility called Mayak.
+Super peaceful, forested on all sides, and rural.
+It would’ve probably stayed obscure and never heard of if not for what was happening nearby, at a facility called Mayak.

-Mayak was one of the USSR’s top-secret nuclear sites.
+Mayak was one of the many USSR’s top-secret nuclear sites.
 Built in a hurry in the late 1940s as part of Stalin’s mad dash to create an atomic bomb, the facility was part laboratory, part reactor, and part radioactive dumping ground.
+A perfect combination, wouldn’t you agree?

-And it was leaking long before anyone admitted it.
+And it was leaking long before anyone cared to admitted it.
+Classic.

 From 1949 onward, Mayak was already contaminating the environment; dumping radioactive waste directly into the Techa River, where locals bathed, drank, and fished.
-Thousands began to get sick with symptoms no one officially named.
-But in 1957, things went from slow poisoning to instant catastrophe.
+Thousands began to get sick with symptoms no one officially named, but in 1957, things went from the slow poisoning to instant catastrophe.

 What Happened in 1957?